heartandhandstraining/blog/_posts/2019-05-23-Do-Love-Programming!.md

 the downfall of society.
 History does repeat itself!
 In the meantime, I will have fun and make use of what I can learn and do in this arena!

 The beginnings of a Ruby on Rails site for my husband, [Don Easy](https://obscure-ridge-15169.herokuapp.com/).
-I just looked at on this different computer, and I am not wild about the colors on this particular monitor, but anyway....
+I just looked at it on a different computer, and I am not wild about the colors on this particular monitor, but anyway....
+As stated, this is just a start, ie some pages have no design yet.

 [Github Repository](https://github.com/heartandhandstraining/blog/new/master/_posts)